Smiles Turn Strangers into Stories

 Photography, in many ways, works like a mirror.

-The energy we bring into an interaction is reflected back to us.
+What you project is reflected straight back at you.
+The energy we bring to an interaction is returned to us.
 Approach with tension, and tension appears in the image.
 Approach with openness, and the photograph breathes.
 This isn’t romantic thinking; it’s observable reality.

 Some of the most meaningful portraits I’ve made weren’t technically perfect.
 They weren’t about flawless composition or ideal light.
-They were about connection.
+They were about the connection created between two strangers who got linked forever by the magic of photography.
 It’s about a brief moment where two people acknowledged each other, even without words.

 If you feel nervous about approaching strangers, this is a gentle place to start.